 Yet, even moderate alcohol consumption can reduce brain volume and is associated with neuronal changes.

 Large study evaluating brain aging and alcohol by researchers of University of Southern California examined 17,308 brain scans of cognitively normal participants:

-They found that for every gram of alcohol consumed each day, the participants’ brain aged 0.02 years.
-This is equivalent to 7.3 days!
+They found that for every gram of alcohol consumed each day, the participants’ brain aged 0.02 years (7.3 days).

-Our friend, Dr. Mercola points out, putting this in perspective, that 12 ounces of regular beer has approximately 14 grams of alcohol.
+Putting this in perspective… that 12 ounces of regular beer equates to approximately 14 grams of alcohol.

-And this translating into 100 days in round numbers!
+And this translates into 100 days in round numbers!

 It does not take much math to realize that a habit of drinking on a regular basis can take a severe toll on Brain Aging!

 As someone ‘marching’ to old age I have, at least recently, curtailed the regular glass!